atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I' 9
 !.
 J, .
 109
-“my hopes of happiness with a womarr “who appears to be of fo different ^ “way of thinking."
+my hopes of happiness with a womarr who appears to be of fo different ^ way of thinking."
 * f ^
 t
 #